biodatageeks/genomic-publications-agent/README.md

 ## 📄 License

 ### Source Code
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0) - see the [LICENSE](LICENSE) file for details.

 ### Documentation
 Documentation is licensed under Creative Commons Attribution 4.0 International (CC BY 4.0) - see the [LICENSE-DOCS](LICENSE-DOCS) file for details.